Centre for Evidence-Based Medicine: Adverse events

-In March 2016, research at the centre systematically identified 353 medicinal products withdrawn worldwide because of adverse drug reactions, assessed the level of evidence used for making the withdrawal decisions, and found that only 40 drugs were withdrawn worldwide.
+Dr Jeffrey Aronson, a physician and clinical pharmacologist and an internationally recogniaed expert in pharmacovigilance, is a member of the CEBM.
+In March 2016, research at the centre systematically identified 462 medicinal products that had been withdrawn worldwide because of adverse drug reactions, although only 40 were withdrawn worldwide.
 Withdrawal was significantly less likely in Africa than in other continents.
-Furthermore, in 47% of the 95 drugs for which death was documented as a reason for withdrawal, more than two years elapsed between the first report of a death and withdrawal of the drug.
+Furthermore, of the 95 drugs for which death was documented as a reason for withdrawal, more than two years elapsed between the first report of a death and withdrawal of the drug in 47% of cases.

 Notable associates

 Notable associates of the centre include: